 Remote working is here to stay, so L&D teams need to ensure that online learning is successfully implemented

 The shift to remote working has impacted L&D teams in many ways.
 Employees have had to embrace online learning while L&D teams have had to empower employees to take on more responsibility for their learning.
-While L&D teams have to learn from the lessons of the past year in order to continue to help employees learn and develop, they also need to look ahead and prepare for the changes that 2021 will bring for their team.
+While L&D teams have to learn from the lessons of the past years in order to continue to help employees learn and develop, they also need to look ahead and prepare for the changes that the year ahead will bring for their team.

 1. Long-term shift to online learning

-With some organisations now returning to the office, and others still working remotely, there’s one thing that is likely to remain constant in 2021 – online learning.
+With some organisations returning to the office, others working remotely, and some adopting a hybrid approach, there’s one thing that is likely to remain constant – online learning.

-Earlier on in the year, L&D teams may have had in-person learning/training courses booked for employees, however, with the pandemic, all learning and development courses and tasks had to be moved online.
-Online learning increases productivity and accelerates the learning process by 15%, while simultaneously reducing training costs and time taken off for learning by one fifth.
+Previously, L&D teams may have had in-person learning/training courses booked for employees, however, with the pandemic, all learning and development courses and tasks had to be moved online.
+Online learning increases productivity and accelerates the learning process, while simultaneously reducing training costs and time taken off for learning.

 2. The need for personalised and accessible learning

 Employees continue to want bespoke digital learning content which is relevant to their job role.
 For L&D teams, this means that you need to be able to deliver personalised learning so that employees can upskill and excel in their job.